jinxuan/insight_data_engineering/README.md

 For purchase event, time complexity is O(n), where n is the number of friends in the degree d network.
 I traverse a local For add friend event, time complexity is O(n),
-For un friend  event, time complexity is O(n^2), for all the impacted node in the network, we need to use BFS to recalculate its neighbors's degree.
+For unfriend  event, time complexity is O(n^2), for all the impacted node in the network, we need to use BFS to recalculate its neighbors's degree.

 # Discussion